 How to Get There

-- By train - Several trains per hour run between Amsterdam and Gouda, either direct or via Utrecht; travel time is around 55 minutes.
-Check the Dutch Railways (NS) web site for timetables and fare information.
+- By train: Several trains per hour run between Amsterdam and Gouda, either direct or via Utrecht; travel time is around 55 minutes.

-- Gouda cheese and crafts - Naturally, tourists who visit Gouda expect to find evidence of its cheesy reputation, and the city delivers with its summer Kaas en Ambachtenmarkt (Cheese and Crafts Market; check the Goudse Waag web site for information about this year's market season).
+- Gouda cheese and crafts: Naturally, tourists who visit Gouda expect to find evidence of its cheesy reputation, and the city delivers with its summer Kaas en Ambachtenmarkt (Cheese and Crafts Market).
 Just like in cheese-centric Alkmaar, spectators can watch traditionally-clad dairy professionals trade their wares in the shadow of the monumental Stadhuis (City Hall).
 Cheeseheads who visit outside the market season can still visit the Gouds Kaas- en Ambachtenmuseum (Gouda Cheese and Crafts Museum) to explore Gouda's traditional products - which can also be purchased in the first-floor shop.
-Small-batch, unpasteurized Gouda cheese can also be found at 't Kaaswinkeltje, one of the finest cheese shops in town; for a broad assortment of local and imported cheeses, plus coffee, wine and condiments, check out Lekker Gouds.
+Small-batch, unpasteurized Gouda cheese can also be found at 't Kaaswinkeltje, one of the finest cheese shops in town; for a broad assortment of local and imported cheeses, plus coffee, wine, and condiments, check out Lekker Gouds.

-- Siroopwafelbakkerij van Vliet (Lange Groenendaal 32) - Taste siroopwafels (syrup waffles) at their most refined at Van Vliet, who have practiced their trade for over a century.
-Stop by the lunchroom for a mid-day meal, snack or siroopwafel, or learn more about this traditional speciality with a tour or workshop (by appointment).
+- Siroopwafelbakkerij van Vliet (Lange Groenendaal 32): Taste siroopwafels (syrup waffles) at their most refined at Van Vliet, who have practiced their trade for over a century.
+Stop by the lunchroom for a mid-day meal, snack or siroopwafel, or learn more about this traditional specialty with a tour or workshop (by appointment).